-The Salaam Baalak Trust City Walk is an English guided tour of almost 2 hours conducted by kids who used to live in the streets of Delhi before joining our Trust.
-Our guides are adolescents who have been fully trained as local guidea and who want to improve their communication and speaking skills.
-City Walk gets the children's stories heard, gives people a view of their world through their eyes.
-Those who take the City Walk tour through the streets of inner city of Paharganj and the area around New Delhi railway station, led by a child who was once living and working on the streets will experience special tour far from the tourist main attractions.
+The Salaam Baalak Trust City Walk is an English-guided tour of almost two hours conducted by the children who used to live in the streets of Delhi before joining our Trust.
+Our guides are adolescents who have been fully trained as local guides and who want to improve their communication and speaking skills.
+City Walk gets the children's stories heard and gives people a view of their world through their eyes.
+Led by a teenager at the Trust, the City Walk tour covers the streets of the inner city of Paharganj and the area around New Delhi Railway Station.
+The respective child is someone who once lived and worked on the streets.
+This makes the tour special and personal for the tour guide.
+You will experience a tour far from the typical and touristy places and cover lesser-known attractions.
 City Walk is an example of how a volunteer's creativity can translate into a unique and enduring programme, which is both popular and economically viable.
-Over the last seven years, thousands have taken the Walk and empowered a number of children, helping them to join mainstream life.
+Over the last seven years, thousands have taken the Walk and empowered several children, thus helping them to join mainstream life.

 It's not merely a walk.
 It is an opportunity to know about the great work done for street children.

 I liked the Walk and the way the guides conduct it.

 I liked the engagement of the Walk.
 It kept me interested even in the heat.
 The stories by the guides were really inspirational, and the information received was so amazing.

 I saw many different aspects of Salaam Baalak Trust.
 Motivational!

 Our friends have already done the Walk in the past years.
 They suggested us to do it if we are in Delhi.
 It was a great experience to be on the Walk.
 Hearing a personal story from someone who has been in a shelter was great.

 City Walk was a nice experience as it describes the whole journey of the Trust till date.
 Also, it helped me look at street children from a different point of view.

 It was lovely meeting the kids and hearing about the good work the charity is doing; making a real difference in the lives of street kids.